 Long-time members say the best way to benefit from membership in MPI is to join a committee.
-Joining an MPI Committee helps members (new and old) to foster knowledge, build rapport with other committee members and to gain a solid network of colleagues in the industry.
+Joining an MPI committee helps members to foster knowledge, build rapport with other committee members and to gain a solid network of colleagues in the industry.

-If you are interested in becoming a NEW Chapter Volunteer, please visit the chapter website and complete the “VOLUNTEER NOW” survey.
-The Director of Leadership will connect you with your volunteer assignment.
+If you are interested in becoming a NEW Chapter Volunteer or join a NEW committee, please visit the Chapter website and complete the “VOLUNTEER NOW” survey.
+The Member Care Committee Volunteer Management Sub-committee will connect you with your volunteer assignment.

 Under the direction of the Director of Member Care, this Committee has two primary objectives – the recruitment and care of new members as well as the support and retention of existing members.
 The Committee’s activities to achieve these goals include welcoming new members at Chapter events, providing orientation sessions and encouraging meaningful involvement in the Chapter and industry.
+The Committee provides a link between Chapter volunteers and the committees, by assisting Chapter committees in defining tasks and roles for volunteers and matching volunteers to committees based on compatible goals, skill sets and available time to provide a meaningful volunteer experience.
 The Committee also represents the MPI Ottawa Chapter at various tradeshows throughout the year and coordinates the publication of the Chapter directory.
 The Student Liaison Sub-committee, which reports to the Member Care Committee, focuses on supporting the student members.

 Member Networking Events

-Under the direction of the Director of Member Programming, this Committee is responsible for developing and executing the Chapter’s signature networking events throughout the program year.
-Events include the golf tournament, September launch, seasonal event, Winter tasting tour, the June bash and other networking opportunities throughout the year.
-This committee assists in developing the venue and audio visual RFP’s, and manages all logistics for the networking events.
+Under the direction of the Director of Member Networking Events, this Committee is responsible for developing and executing the Chapter’s networking events throughout the program year.
+Events include the golf tournament, Chapter’s kick-off and annual general meeting, seasonal event, tasting tour, and the volunteer recognition as well as other networking opportunities throughout the year.
+This Committee assists in developing the venue and audio visual RFPs, and manages all logistics for the networking events.

-The Director works extensively with the Board by providing guidance, coaching and management resources solutions.
-The Director is also a permanent member of the Nominating and Governance Committee of the Board of Directors, ensuring review of policies and procedures as well as succession planning.
-Finally, the MPI Ottawa Mentor Exchange program is to be launched this coming year.
+The Director of Leadership works extensively with the Board by providing guidance, coaching and management resources solutions.
+The Director is a permanent member of the Nominating and Governance Committee of the Board of Directors, ensuring review of policies and procedures as well as succession planning.

-One of the roles of the Chapter’s Immediate Past President is to lead the Nominating Committee consisting of specified board positions and invited members-at-large.
-This Committee seeks out interested and experienced Chapter members to consider a leadership role as a member of our Board of Directors.
-This Committee is charged with identifying candidates, encouraging applications for open positions, the interview process and final recommendations for the Board of Directors based on the Board Elections procedures as established in the Chapter Bylaws.
+One of the roles of the Chapter’s Immediate Past President is to lead the Nominating Committee consisting of specified board positions and invited members-at-large, aim for 5 members total.
+This Committee seeks out interested and experienced Chapter members to consider and apply for a leadership role as a member of our Board of Directors.
+This Committee is responsible with identifying candidates, encouraging applications for open positions, the interview process and final recommendations for the Board of Directors based on the Board Elections procedures as established in the Chapter Bylaws.

 From time to time various tasks or projects come to the attention of the Board that necessitates the establishment of a short-term team to review and recommend direction.
 Individuals with specific skills may be asked to participate based on their areas of expertise or experience.